prjunnamed/prjcombine/docs/xc9500/database.rst

 ====

 A part is a structure describing a particular commercially available part number.
-Several parts may correspond to the same device.
+Several parts may correspond to the same chip.
 A part is an object with the following fields:

 - ``name`` (string): the base name of the part, in lowercase
-- ``device`` (number): the index of the corresponding device in the ``devices`` field of the database
+- ``chip`` (number): the index of the corresponding chip in the ``chips`` field of the database
 - ``packages`` (map from string to int): the packages in which this part is available;
   the key is package name, and the value is the index of the corresponding bond in the ``bonds`` database field